VISIT OUR ART STORE ▶

 Step 9: Add More Wing Details

-Now, I connect the areas and clean my brush.
-After drying it on a paper towel, I gently use about one-third of the brush tip to soften the edges where needed.
+The artist connects the painted areas and cleans the brush.
+After drying it on a paper towel, only a third of the brush tip is used to soften edges where needed.

-When lines get too sharp or bold, I soften them by washing and drying my brush, then going over the edges again.
+When lines appear too sharp, they are softened by washing and drying the brush, then gliding it gently over the edges.

 Add veins to the upper wing